Will My Identity Be Made Public if I File a Sexual Abuse Lawsuit?

 In many cases, defendants will be able to identify who is suing them based on the facts of the case and their memory of those events.
 However, even if the defendant knows who you are, they might not be able to talk about it publicly.

-First, acknowledging that they know who you are could come across as an admission that they remember the events.
-This could hurt their case, and their lawyers would likely caution them against acknowledging this.
 Second, the court can often issue a protective order to avoid having the defendant share your information, shame you, harass you publicly, or draw public attention to your identity.
 This could constitute witness intimidation or potentially taint a jury pool in cases where a public figure is the defendant.

 Can Private Court Information Be Unsealed?